wolfj123/PolicyModelsPlugin/docs/CONTRIBUTING.md

 ## Read This Before Contributing!
-This project is a VSCode plugin that uses the LSP architecture.
+This project is a VSCode language extension that uses the LSP architecture.
 Therefore before any contributions can be made, it is important to first familiarize yourself with the following information:

 #### VSCode Language Extensions  <!-- omit in toc -->